Custody or Visitation Interference FAQs

-If you still don't receive a response you can file an "order to show cause" demanding that your ex appear in court and list the reasons why he shouldn't have to disclose the vacation plans to you.
+If you still don't receive a response you can file an "order to show cause" demanding that your ex appear in court and list the reasons why they shouldn't have to disclose the vacation plans to you.
 It is likely that a judge will order your ex to tell you the plans.

 Unfortunately, there isn't an easy answer for this question.
 State law controls, and states differ greatly when it comes to relocation issues.
 Some states protect the non-custodial parent's right to maintain an ongoing relationship with their children, while other states protect the custodial parent's right to relocate for employment or family reasons.

-Try to reason with your ex-wife by explaining your desire to keep seeing your children regularly and laying out your financial limitations.
+Try to reason with your ex by explaining your desire to keep seeing your children regularly and laying out your financial limitations.
 If this doesn't work, you should probably consult with your attorney to learn more about the laws in your state.